 I don’t completely give up all of my passwords to that software.

 You should think creatively when doing such software.

-Indeed, it's very cool software but there's no guarantee that their vault or server is invulnerable from being breached.
+Indeed, it’s very cool software but there’s no guarantee that their vault or server is invulnerable from breaches.

 Do I need a password manager software?

-Personally, due to myriad sites and apps I've registered on internet, I do need it.
+Personally, due to the myriad sites and apps I’ve registered on the internet, I do need it.

 I bet, in this digital age, there’s a chance that you’re just like me.

-Again, never repeat a same password for more than one site.
-That's my best practice and it can be yours too.
+Again, never repeat the same password for more than one site.
+That’s my best practice and it can be yours too.

 I’ve explained it briefly on my story above, but here are the summaries: